memo-ibrahim-alean/mern-jobs-board/README.md

 ### Frontend Setup

-* Navigate to the client directory:cd A:\dev\react-crash-2025\client
+* Navigate to the client directory

 * Install dependencies: `npm install`

-* Start the development server:npm run dev
+* Start the development server: npm run dev

 * Open `http://localhost:5173` in your browser to view the app.

 ### Backend Setup

-* Navigate to the server directory:cd A:\dev\react-crash-2025\server
+* Navigate to the server directory:

-* Install dependencies:npm install
+* Install dependencies: `npm install`

-* Create a .env file in the server directory and add your MongoDB URI:MONGO_URI=<your-mongodb-uri> PORT=5000
-* Replace <your-mongodb-uri> with your MongoDB connection string

-* Start the backend server:npm run serve
+* Start the backend server: `npm run serve`

 #### The backend will run on `http://localhost:5000`

-## Notes

-1. The frontend communicates with the backend via a proxy configured in vite.config.js.
-Ensure the backend is running before starting the frontend.

-2. If you encounter CORS issues, verify the CORS settings in server/index.js.

 ## API Endpoints
 The backend provides the following endpoints for CRUD operations on job listings: